helmarw/yarh.io-mods/README.md

-i added 5 programable GPIO buttons to the front and a custom made pcb (see kicad files) to connect the buttons and the RTC (or any other i2c device for that matter) it can be hooked up to the free pinheader at the back of the LCD...
+i added 5 programable GPIO buttons to the front and a custom made pcb (see kicad files) to connect the buttons and the RTC (or any other i2c device for that matter).
+It can be hooked up to the free pinheader at the back of the LCD...

-i uploded modified stl files for the frontpanel. i also closed a few holes i didnt utilize and simplified the cabeling for my purpose. and added a camera holder to the housing. for my purpose for a purethermal2 FLIR camera,
+i uploded modified stl files for the frontpanel. i also closed a few holes i didnt utilize and simplified the cabeling for my purpose.
+Added a holder for a PureThermal2-UVC FLIR-camera to the housing.

-the additional parts i used
+The additional parts i used:

 Prototype PCBs: